New Shoots – people making fresh choices in a changing world

 Gill Ringland was head of strategy at ICL (now part of Fujitsu) and CEO and Fellow of SAMI Consulting.
 She is a Fellow of the British Computer Society, and of the World Academy of Arts and Sciences.
 She is now an Emeritus Fellow of SAMI and a Director of Ethical Reading.
 She has been co-opted onto EC and British government advisory bodies covering IT, Economic and Social Research, and Foresight.
 She has worked across Europe, Mexico, Malaysia, Japan, Canada and the USA.
 She is the author or co-author of eight books, used widely in Business Schools including Harvard, and numerous articles.
 She provided the section on Scenario Planning for the Bloomsbury publication “The Ultimate Resource: Business”.

-Patricia and Gill have recently published Megatrends and How to Survive Them: preparing for 2032.
-They are currently providing the foresight expertise for the ‘Study on Building and Piloting a Strategic Intelligence Foresight System for future Research and Innovation (R & I) Framework Programmes’ for the European Commission.
+Patricia and Gill ‘s book Megatrends and How to Survive Them: preparing for 2032 has been widely welcomed.
+They provided the foresight expertise for the ‘Study on Building and Piloting a Strategic Intelligence Foresight System for future Research and Innovation (R & I) Framework Programmes’ for the European Commission.

 Quotes from people who have worked with this material: